Training Advisory Board

 - Act with integrity and professionalism in advisory board duties.

-- Identify, contribute and review content for training products, including instructor-led and online training programs, textbooks, sample questions.
+- Identify, contribute and review content for training products, including instructor-led and online training programs, textbooks and sample questions.

 - Support the IAPP training team function by providing regular guidance and insight.

 - Time commitment varies based on development schedule.